aws-samples/amazon-managed-service-for-apache-flink-examples/java/FlinkCDC/FlinkCDCSQLServerSource/README.md

 ### Source database

 This example uses Ms SQL Server as source database.
-To use a different database ad CDC source you need to use a different Flink CDC Source connector.
+To use a different database as CDC source you need to switch to a different Flink CDC Source connector.

 Different Flink CDC Sources require different configurations and support different metadata fields.
 To switch the source to a different database you need to modify the code.